Amory Lorch by Amok©

 A Clash of Kings

-Amory captures two innocent smallfolk, a beekeeper and his wife and threatens far and wide to hang them if Lord Beric Dondarrion does not surrender to him; when Beric surrenders, Amory hangs the beekeeper and his wife anyway with Lord Dondarrion strung up in the middle.
-Beric is later be resurrected by Thoros of Myr.
+Amory captures two innocent smallfolk, a beekeeper and his wife and threatens far and wide to hang them if Lord Beric Dondarrion does not surrender to him; when Beric surrenders, Amory hangs the beekeeper and his wife anyway with Beric strung up in the middle.
+Beric is later resurrected by Thoros of Myr.

-Ser Amory is made castellan of Harrenhal by Lord Tywin Lannister when Tywin takes the majority of his army east to engage Stannis Baratheon.
+Amory is made castellan of Harrenhal by Tywin Lannister when Tywin takes the majority of his army east to engage Stannis Baratheon.
 While castellan, Amory drinks a great deal of the best wine in the castle's cellars.
 He is eventually captured by Lord Roose Bolton when Roose persuades Vargo Hoat to betray House Lannister and to seize control of the castle.
-After Harrenhal's fall, Amory is fed to a bear as entertainment to Bolton, Hoat, and the Brave Companions.
-Arya Stark is also present to witness Amory's death and notes that the bear that kills Amory...
+After the fall of Harrenhal, Amory is paraded naked before Roose and Vargo.
+Pleading and sobbing, he is kicked into the bear pit to be killed by the bear inside it.
+Arya Stark is present to witness Amory's death and notes, "The bear is all in black.
+Like Yoren".
+The bear tore Ser Amory apart.

 A Storm of Swords

-Lord Tywin Lannister tells his son Tyrion Lannister of his plan to blame the deaths of Elia Martell and her children entirely on the deceased Ser Amory, to circumvent giving Ser Gregor Clegane over to Prince Oberyn Martell, who comes to King's Landing to seek justice for their deaths.
+Tywin Lannister tells his son Tyrion Lannister his plan to blame the deaths of Elia Martell and her children entirely on the deceased Amory, to circumvent giving Gregor Clegane over to Prince Oberyn Martell, who comes to King's Landing to seek justice for their deaths.

 A Feast for Crows